 When it comes to understanding tackling in soccer, the most important thing to remember is that it is not the type of tackle that matters.
 How the player makes the tackle is what counts.

 When outlining what is acceptable within the rules of soccer, the rule book focuses on the actions of the player when making the tackle.
 Not the position the tackle is made from.

-The International Football Association Board (IFAB), who govern the rules of soccer worldwide, say that any act committed in a reckless, careless, or excessively forceful manner should be penalized by the referee. [source]
+The International Football Association Board (IFAB), which governs the rules of soccer worldwide, says that any act committed in a reckless, careless, or excessively forceful manner should be penalized by the referee. [source]

-To understand more of the rules of soccer, click here to go to my article – A Simple and Easy to Understand Guide to the Rules of Soccer.
+To understand more of the rules of soccer, check out my article – The Rules of Soccer: A Complete Guide